 - Security – Analysing images from surveillance cameras, facial and fingerprint recognition.

 Mentioned applications constitute only a small part of the whole spectrum.
-So, everyone recognises the necessity of implementing visual recognition systems like the ones InData Labs develops in any professional sector to improve productivity, reduce costs and increase client experience.
+So, everyone recognises the possible benefits and wide ranging scope of using computer vision services in any professional sector to improve productivity, reduce costs and increase client experience.
 Let’s get a look at some of the most common CV types used today.

 Image classification is the simplest CV type with the main aim to classify the image into one or multiple categories.
 Instead of providing a precise computed description of any item class, they show the computer numerous images of class representatives.
 The computer studies the images and includes an item into a particular class.